governify/gql-paginator/README.md

 ![gql-paginator-arquitecture (1)](https://github.com/governify/gql-paginator/assets/100673872/63e35411-4910-45f6-9927-d66287e02703)

 Assumptions:
-- ARRAYS ONLY EXIST IN NODES, An array is not contemplated elsewhere
+- Arrays only exist in nodes, an array is not contemplated elsewhere.
-- WHEN AN OBJECT HAS NODES AS A PROPERTY, IT IS CONSIDERED A PAGEABLE TYPE
+- When an object has nodes as a property, it is considered a pageable type.
-- PAGEABLE TYPES ARE NOT CONTEMPLATED IN A SIMPLE TYPE
+- Pageable types are not contemplated in a simple type.